 For those that want to escape the muggy heat of summer in Tokyo but don’t want to go as far as Hokkaido, Karuizawa is a great option.
 Located at a high altitude in the mountains, it is a refreshing and cool place to visit with plenty of sights like waterfalls, an old Edo-style town, and even a volcano.
 There’s also an outlet mall for those who like shopping.
 It’s also known for having some beautiful fall foliage, so autumn is a great time to visit as well.

 There are also plenty of cute, unique baby-related souvenirs that you can buy in any of these places.
-Keep your eye out especially for temples and shrines where you can grab an omamori, or an amulet, for your baby.
+In particular, keep your eye out for temples and shrines where you can grab an omamori, or an amulet, for your baby.
 These are meant to ensure a safe pregnancy and delivery.
-Each temple/shrine has its own unique omamori and at a cost of about 500 yen (or about $5) you can collect a few as a reminder of your trip during this special time.
+Each temple/shrine has its own unique omamori and at a cost of about 500 yen (or about $4 USD) you can collect a few as a reminder of your trip during this special time.

 Another tip is to try to rent a car if you can to beat having to transfer trains/buses multiple times and potentially not being able to sit down, especially for locations that are not in a big city such as Kusatsu and Karuizawa.
 This will also allow you the freedom to explore some of the more rural and hidden areas of Japan.